PatatesIDracs/3DGameEngine/README.md

 ## Usage

 Use left+alt click to rotate the camera
 Use right click to rotate the camera and activate FPS movement
-Drag and drop files to load them, current file soported: .fbx, .obj, .tga, .png
+Drag and drop files to import them, current file soported: .fbx, .obj, .tga, .png.
+Scenes imported must be loaded from File->Load
 Use the mouse wheel to zoom in and out, zoom is restricted so you can't go inside the object.
 If you need a more precise view of some parts we suggest on using the FPS camera
 [F] key will center the camera in the object
 Click the Play button to turn on and off the game mode, click again to stop.
 When in play mode the Play button will turn green